Call For Presentation Proposals

 ATN’s National Conference for Creating Trauma-Sensitive Schools (CTSS) assembles education professionals, child development experts and trauma-informed community leaders and parents from across the nation to discuss strategies and approaches to creating and sustaining trauma-sensitive schools and new solutions that will help students impacted by trauma and those considered to have developmental trauma (DT) to succeed in school and at home.
 We’re seeking experienced professionals to share your experiences, creative solutions, and insights by submitting a workshop proposal that showcases a program, partnership or approach that has a positive impact on creating trauma-sensitive schools and communities.

-Our 2019 conference will be held at the Washington Hilton in Washington DC, February 17-19, 2019.
-Based on the enthusiastic attendance of our inaugural conference, we anticipate over 800 educators and other child-serving professionals will attend and each workshop will average 75 attendees.
+Based on the enthusiastic attendance of our 2019 conference, we anticipate 2,000 educators and other child-serving professionals will attend and each workshop will average 100 attendees.

 Logistics for Selected Presenters